 This year I decided to make a Gingerbread House after seeing all the gingerbread construction efforts of the Great British Bake Off contestants.
-I’ve never even made gingerbread before, let alone assembled it into a stable structure.
-I was excited, but also nervous to make the house.
+I’d never even made gingerbread biscuits before, let alone assembled them into a stable structure.
+I was excited, but also nervous.
 As you can see above it was a success and I’m so proud of my Gingerbread House!
 Here’s how I made it…

-Then I added 3 tsp ginger, 3 tsp mixed spice, and 300g soft light brown sugar and stirred in.
-You can also use dark brown sugar if desired.
+Then I added the ground ginger, mixed spice, and light brown sugar and stirred it in.

-In a pan I gently heated 8 tbsp golden syrup, I let it cool and whisked in 2 eggs.
+In a pan I gently heated some golden syrup, I let it cool and whisked in two eggs.

 I didn’t use a cookie cutter set for this house, I made my own template.
 I started with the side piece, and decided it should be 8″ long and 3 1/2″ tall.
 I then used these measurements to make the rest of the house.
 It also helped that my boyfriend is very handy at maths!

 I made a well in the flour mixture, and poured in the eggs and golden syrup.
-I combined the mixture together until a dough formed, and kneaded it until smooth.
-Make sure your work surface is floured well.
+I combined the mixture together until a dough formed.

 I rolled out the dough and used my template to cut out the shapes of the house.
 Two sides, the front, the back, and two roof pieces.
 I kept the dough fairly thick so the house would be sturdy, and I didn’t want to risk the pieces breaking apart after baking.
 About 5mm should be ok.